dotnet/docs-maui/docs/user-interface/controls/titlebar.md

 These properties, with the exception of <xref:Microsoft.Maui.Controls.TitleBar.DefaultTemplate> and <xref:Microsoft.Maui.Controls.TitleBar.PassthroughElements>, are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be styled, and be the target of data bindings.

 > [!IMPORTANT]
-> Views set as the value of the `Content`, `LeadingContent`, or `TrailingContent` properties will block all input to the title bar region and will directly handle input.
+> Views set as the value of the <xref:Microsoft.Maui.Controls.TitleBar.Content>, <xref:Microsoft.Maui.Controls.TitleBar.LeadingContent>, and <xref:Microsoft.Maui.Controls.TitleBar.TrailingContent> properties will block all input to the title bar region and will directly handle input.

 The standard title bar height is 32px, but can be set to a larger value.
 For information about designing your title bar on Windows, see [Title bar](/windows/apps/design/basics/titlebar-design).

 ## Create a TitleBar

-To add a title bar to a window, set the <xref:Microsoft.Maui.Controls.Window.TitleBar?displayProperty=nameWithType> property on any <xref:Microsoft.Maui.Controls.Window> to a <xref:Microsoft.Maui.Controls.TitleBar> object.
+To add a title bar to a window, set the <xref:Microsoft.Maui.Controls.Window.TitleBar?displayProperty=nameWithType> property to a <xref:Microsoft.Maui.Controls.TitleBar> object.

 The following XAML example shows how to add a <xref:Microsoft.Maui.Controls.TitleBar> to a <xref:Microsoft.Maui.Controls.Window>: